Documentation Priority Descriptions and Potential Records

 Goal : To document the initiation, development, and implementation of local legislation influencing and funding mental health services:

 Goal: To document efforts to influence and respond to laws, regulations, policies, and procedures by stakeholder groups such as:

 - Families of people diagnosed with psychiatric conditions

 Goal : To document other influences on mental health policy in New York State:

 - Police, INS, Selective Service

 While laws and regulations themselves are documented in the historical record, the ideas, processes and activities that resulted in the passage and implementation of laws and regulations are almost absent from accessible archives.

 Where to look for more records (preliminary suggestions only)

-- Newspaper accounts and letters to the editor
+- Newspaper and other media accounts, letters to the editor, editorials